MaikelsoftTrading/signal-trading-examples/README.md

 This repository contains the developer documentation and C# examples for the SignalTrading framework, which can be found on [NuGet](https://www.nuget.org/packages/SignalTrading.Core/).
 You are welcome to share bugs and feature requests using the [Github issue tracker](https://github.com/MaikelsoftTrading/signal-trading-examples/issues).

 ## About the framework
 This is a framework for building signal-based trading applications for backtesting, live testing and live trading.
-The framework can generate signals from any price data source.
 It builds candlestick charts from live prices, supports margin trading, leverage, and estimates trading performance in real-time.

 * It can be used for trading commodities, forex, stocks, cryptocurrencies and more.
-* There is no need to implement interfaces or inherit from framework classes.
+* No need to implement interfaces or inherit from framework classes.
 Instead, a trading strategy is implemented as a single C# function.
-* Source data is not limited to trade prices.
-You can pair prices with any type of data that is to be analyzed by your strategy (e.g. for forecasting based on Twitter mentions, fundamental data, et cetera).
+* Source data is not limited to prices.
+You can pair prices with custom data that is to be analyzed by your strategy (e.g. number of Twitter mentions or fundamental data that is to be used for forecasting).

 ## Framework design
 The framework is built with .NET 5.0 on top of 64-bit native C libraries (Windows, Linux).
 It exposes only pure functions and immutable types.
 You will notice that most of these